FedericoPozzoli/bahamas/paper/paper.md

   - `--sources sources.yaml`: Defines the sources to be injected and/or recovered.
 This includes the true physical parameters of the sources as well as the prior ranges used for inference.

+The data consist of two datastreams—the A and E channels—which are specific combinations of Time-Delay Interferometry (TDI) variables [@Tinto:2021].
+In `bahamas`, the data are generated in the frequency domain, chunk by chunk.
+This represents a simplification, as it neglects potential biases arising in the time domain, such as windowing effects and spectral leakage.
-The algorithm provides flexibility to perform analyses with either full-resolution data or coarse-grained data.
-In the former case, the likelihood describing the data follows a Whittle distribution [@Moran:1951], while in the latter, it collapses to a Gamma distribution [@Appourchaux:2003] with degrees of freedom equal to the number of bins used in the averaging process.
+The algorithm provides flexibility to perform analyses with either full-resolution data or coarse-grained data over different chunks.
+In the former case, the likelihood describing the data follows a Whittle distribution [@Moran:1951] in each segment, while in the latter, it collapses to a Gamma distribution [@Appourchaux:2003] with degrees of freedom equal to the number of bins used in the averaging process.

 # Quality Control